🎉Grand Opening: May 2026

 Conclusion

 A broken tooth can feel alarming, but understanding how to respond calmly and knowing what to expect from emergency dental care can make the experience far less daunting.
-From managing the immediate aftermath with simple first-aid steps to seeking professional assessment for appropriate treatment, being informed helps you make better decisions.
+From managing the immediate aftermath with simple first-aid steps to seeking professional assessment for appropriate treatment, being informed helps you make better decisions about your dental health.

 Whether the break is a small chip or a more significant fracture, professional evaluation is always the most reliable way to determine the best course of action.
-Preventative measures play a valuable role in protecting your teeth from future damage.
+Preventative measures — including regular check-ups, wearing mouthguards during sport, and maintaining good oral hygiene — play a valuable role in protecting your teeth from future damage.

 Call Us